The Death of Koschei the Deathless: Russia

 Ivan Khudyakov collected a Russian tale with the title "Иванъ царевичъ и Марья Маревна" ("Ivan Tsarevich and Marya Marevna"): the young Ivan Tsarevich takes his sisters for a walk in the garden, when, suddenly, three whirlwinds capture the ladies.
 Three years later, the Tsarevich intends to court princess Marya Morevna, when, in his travels, he finds three old men, who reveal themselves as the whirlwinds and assume an avian form (the first a raven, the second an eagle and the third a falcon).
 After a series of adventures, Ivan Tsarevich and Marya Moreva marry and she gives his a silver key and warns him never to open its respective door.
 He does so and finds a giant snake chained to the wall.

-Khudyakov collected another Russian tale, "Анастасья Прекрасная и Иванъ Русский Богатырь" ("The Beautiful Anastasia and Ivan, the Russian Bogatyr"): the father of Ivan, the Russian Bogatyr, orders him, as a last wish, to marry his sister off to whoever appears at the castle.
+Khudyakov collected another Russian tale, "Анастасья Прекрасная и Иванъ Русский Богатырь" ("The Beautiful Anastasia and Ivan, the Russian Bogatyr"): the father of Ivan, the Russian Bogatyr, orders him, as a last wish, to marry his sisters off to whoever appears at the castle.
 Three people appear and request Ivan to deliver them his sisters.
 Some time later, Ivan sees that three armies have been defeated by a warrior queen named Marya Marevna.
 Ivan invades her white tent and they face in combat.
 Ivan defeats her and she reveals she is not Marya Marevna, but a princess named Anastasia, the Beautiful.
 They yield and marry.
 Anastasia gives him the keys to her castle and warns him never to open a certain door.
 He does and meets Koshey, prisoner of Anastasia's castle for 15 years.
 Ivan unwittingly helps the villain and he kidnaps his wife.
 The bogatyr, then, journeys through the world and visits his sisters, married to the Raven King, the Hawk King and the Eagle King.
 They advise him to find a mare that comes from the sea to vanquish Koschey.

 Professor Jack V. Haney also translated a variant from storyteller Fedor Kabrenov (1895-?), from Pudozh.
 In this tale, titled Ivan Tsarevich and Koshchei the Deathless, the sisters of prince Ivan Tsarevich decide to take a walk "in the open steppe", when three strange storms appear and seize each one of the maidens.
 After he goes in search of his sisters, he discovers them married to three men equally named Raven Ravenson, Talon Talonson (albeit with different physical characteristics: one with "brass nose, lead tail", the second with "brass nose, cast iron tail", and the third with "golden nose, steel tail").
 He tells them he wants to court Maria Tsarevna, the princess of a foreign land.
 He visits her court but is locked up in prison.
 He trades three magical objects for a night with Maria Tsarevna.
 They marry, and Ivan Tsarevich releases Koschei the Deathless from his captivity "with the press of a button".
 Ivan is killed, but his avian brothers-in-law resurrect him with the living and dead waters, and tell him to seek a magical colt from the stables of Koschei's mother.